How to query UK data on waste transfers and emissions, by specific substance, area, river basin, industry or economic sector.

 Reliability and validity

 PRTR data is provided by operators who submit their annual emission and waste data to the appropriate regulator.
 A number of quality checks are built into the data collection and reporting processes.
 These include cross referencing information contained in permits with operator-reported PRTR data, using information from inspections and monitoring regimes to validate reported data, scrutinising and validating data from each operator for omissions, errors and/or incomplete information.
-Nonetheless, quality assurance is an ongoing exercise and is kept under regular review.
+Quality assurance is an ongoing exercise and is kept under regular review.

-The EU’s PRTR regulation and the UN ECE PRTR protocol specify which industrial activities are included for reporting purposes and their associated thresholds.
+The UK’s PRTR legislation) and the UN ECE PRTR protocol specify which industrial activities are included for reporting purposes and their associated thresholds.
 This means that an installation whose details are not shown on the site have not reached the stated thresholds and therefore do not have to be included.
 Also, for installations shown but where the threshold for reporting for a pollutant is not reached or where there has been no release, no data for the pollutant will be shown.

 Search the PRTR database on your chosen parameters